aldojs/aldo/README.md

 ## Router
 Each `router` instance control an erea in the application, it acts like a routing namespace.
 You can use as many routers as you need.
 For example, a router to manage authentication, another for the API, a private router for admin routing, and so on.

+> The order of defining routes is not important any more.
+Thanks to [find-my-way](https://npmjs.com/find-my-way) witch is a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).

 ```js
 const { Router } = require('aldo')